-These Renewable Energy for Agriculture Program Draft Guidelines (Guidelines) provide potential applicants with information on how the program will be structured, who and what technologies are eligible, and on what criteria the applications will be scored.
-In conjunction with the guidelines, the California Energy Commission (Energy Commission) will release at least one grant offering that will provide detailed instructions on how to submit a funding proposal for award consideration under REAP.
+These Renewable Energy for Agriculture Program Guidelines (Guidelines) provide potential applicants with information on how the program will be structured, who is eligible to apply for funding, and what technologies are eligible, and the criteria that will be used to evaluate applications.
+The California Energy Commission (Energy Commission) will release at least one Grant Funding Opportunity (GFO) that will provide detailed instructions on how to submit a funding proposal for award consideration under REAP.